ActionJags95/ubuntu-setup/README.md

 # ubuntu-setup

+After cloning the repository naviagate to the repo folder.\

-Run the setup by running the `setup-machine.sh` file.\
+Run the setup using the `setup-machine.sh` file.\
 Execute the command:
 ```
 sh ./setup-machine.sh